 15 Project 4 - Developing an image filter

-We are going to use the image displayed at Figure 15.1 as the example in this project.
-In other words, we are going to transform this colored image, into a grayscale image, using our “image filter program” written in Zig.
+We are going to use the image displayed at Figure 15.1 in this project.
+In other words, we want to transform this colored image into a grayscale image, by using our “image filter program” written in Zig.

 Figure 15.1: A photo of the chilean-american actor Pedro Pascal.
 Source: Google Images.